kushal-unjiya/AUresultWeb/README.md

 # AUresultWeb
-This is a website I made to learn backend to see our shitty college result in that. :-|
+This is a website I made to learn backend and to see our shitty college result in that. :-|